davekrh/ocp310_for_operations/03-lesson-install_initial_software.md

   sos psacct openshift-ansible \
   docker vim screen'
 ```
 The initial package installation shouldn’t take too long to complete.
-The flag we used above, "-f 3", ensures that the installation process is run in parallel on our three machines.
-In contrast, a typical for loop on the command line will execute the steps one host at a time, needlessly extending the amount of time for the task.
+The flag we used above, `-f 3`, ensures that the installation process is run in parallel on our three machines.
+In contrast, a typical `for` loop on the command line will execute the steps one host at a time, needlessly extending the amount of time for the task.

 OpenShift also requires that NetworkManager be enabled on the cluster.
 We can ensure this by running the following:
 ```